Cannonball Run challenge: Double transcontinental record

 In May 2020, the team of Chris Clemens and Mark Spence in a highly modified Mercedes SL500 followed the Toman/Tabbutt team out of New York, drove from the Red Ball Garage in New York City to the Portofino Hotel & Marina in Redondo Beach, California and then turned around and went back to the Red Ball Garage in 74 hours and 5 minutes.

-In April 2022, the team of Nik Krueger, Mark Spence and Wesley Vigh drove from the Red Ball Garage in New York City to the Portofino Hotel and Marina in Redondo Beach, California, then back to the Red Ball Garage in 65 hours and 28 minutes, shattering the prior record by nearly eight and a half hours.
+In April 2022, the team of Nik Krueger, Mark Spence and Wesley Vigh drove from the Red Ball Garage to the Portofino Hotel, then back to the Red Ball Garage in 65 hours and 28 minutes, shattering the prior record by nearly 8 1/2 hours.
 The team used a modified 2008 Saab 9-5.
 That record was beaten just one week later by Bennett Wilson, Chris Ruppmann, and Grady Leno with a time of 65 hours and 19 minutes in a 2012 Mercedes-Benz S-Class in April 2022.

-In October 2024, the team of Nik Krueger, Wesley Vigh, and Christopher Michaels drove from the Red Ball Garage in New York City to the Portofino Hotel and Marina in Redondo Beach, California and back to the Red Ball Garage in 61 hours and 59 minutes, setting the current Coast-to-Coast-to-Coast Cannonball Run Record and reclaiming their short-lived title from 2022.
+In October 2024, the team of Nik Krueger, Wesley Vigh, and Christopher Michaels drove from the Red Ball Garage to the Portofino Hotel and back to the Red Ball Garage in 61 hours and 59 minutes, setting the current Coast-to-Coast-to-Coast Cannonball Run Record and reclaiming their short-lived title from 2022.
 The run used the same 2008 Saab 9-5.

 Diesel record

-On April 4, 2020, the three-man team consisting of Sean G. Petr, Jason Adkins, and Mark Spence piloted a 2014 Volkswagen Passat TDI SE from Goodwives Shopping Center in Darien, Connecticut to the Portofino Hotel and Marina in Redondo Beach, California in 28 hours and 30 minutes beating both the previous diesel record and Darien-Redondo time by more than 3 hours.
+On April 4, 2020, the three-man team consisting of Sean G. Petr, Jason Adkins, and Mark Spence piloted a 2014 Volkswagen Passat TDI SE from Goodwives Shopping Center in Darien, Connecticut to the Portofino Hotel and Marina in 28 hours and 30 minutes beating both the previous diesel record and Darien-Redondo time by more than 3 hours.
 The team averaged both 25.5 mpgus and 100.07 mph over the 2,852 miles journey.

 In August 2024, Las Vegas native Chris Stowell would complete a solo run of 27 hours and 16 minutes in a 2015 BMW 535d, not only breaking the diesel record, but also the last verified solo record (as Fred Ashmore's run has been disproven) by Carl Dietz in a Cadillac ATS, who ran it in 27 hours and 54 minutes.
 Stowell also beat the pre-pandemic outright record set by the team of Arne Toman, Doug Tabbutt, and Berkeley Chadwick.
 Stowel averaged around 23 mpgus and 105 mph over the journey.